-We now train some of our most committed volunteers to be “Manchester Cares Organisers”.
+We are now looking to train some of our most committed volunteers to be “Manchester Cares Organisers”.
 This is a special position that offers volunteers who want to give more the chance to step even closer inside the Manchester Cares family – to be trained to run events under the Manchester Cares banner as group leaders themselves, to set up their own activities, to administer parts of our database in order to mobilise volunteers directly, and to ensure events are run smoothly – five times a year or more (whatever you can give).

 In return, we will ensure our Manchester Cares Organisers have all the tools and contacts they need to run successful events.

-If you would like to train to become an Manchester Cares Organiser please contact [email protected].
+If you would like to train to become an Manchester Cares Organiser please contact [email protected]

 Once you have been volunteering with Manchester Cares for a while through our Social Clubs programme you may like to participate in our Love Your Neighbour project as well.
 This is where we match individual volunteers to individual older neighbours who are often housebound or otherwise isolated, so that you can offer a little practical support around the house, or just a little companionship and company to someone who needs a friend.